 - When a colour space is to be matched with a specific digital device such as a projector or printer, a colour profile is loaded along with the image file to ensure accurate colour reproduction.

-- A colour profile is a program that allows a piece of equipment such as a digital printer to know how to handle and process the information it receives so that it can produce the intended colour output.
+- A colour profile is a program that enables a piece of equipment, such as a digital printer, to know how to handle and process the information it receives, ensuring it can produce the intended colour output accurately.

 RGB (Red, Green, Blue) Color Space

 - RGB is an additive colour model used in digital displays and electronic devices.
 It defines colours by mixing varying intensities of red, green, and blue light.
 The primary colours (red, green, and blue) are combined at full intensity to produce white light.